Trader Joe’s explains why it discontinues items more often than other grocery stores

 “At Trader Joe’s, the only way we make money is when the customer buys something at the cash register,” Miller explained.
 “We’re not getting paid by the producer of that product to keep it on the shelves.
 And our business model says let’s develop something new that might sell better and make more customers happy.”

-The company may also discontinue items if their production becomes unduly expensive or they aren’t able to source it at the same quality.
+The company may also discontinue items if their production becomes unduly expensive or they aren’t able to source them of the same quality.

 But if you can’t get over the loss of your favorite item that got the ax, hope isn’t all lost.
 The company has a form set up online where you can make your case to resurrect a discontinued product.